Youdahe123/youdaheDB/README.md

 # rustdb

-A small, deliberately simplified prototype of a distributed KV store in Rust — built to demonstrate (not to productionize) the core ideas behind systems like CockroachDB/TiKV:
+A small, deliberately simplified prototype of a distributed KV store in Rust — built to demonstrate (not to productionize not yet ;) ) the core ideas behind systems like CockroachDB/TiKV:

 - **LSM-tree storage** (`src/lsm.rs`) — memtable + WAL + sorted segments + compaction